q-viper/q-viper.github.io/_posts/2020-10-17-deploying-face-mask-classifier-on-heroku-classifier.md

 ## Model Creation
 Creating a Sequential model is the most simplest way.
-I have seen many people using Transfer Learning technique to perform the model training but i always run for my own version of model because it will make us exercised about the concept of CNN working.
+I have seen many people using Transfer Learning technique to perform the model training but I always run for my own version of model because it will make us exercised about the concept of CNN working.
 If you are willing to learn more about CNN, then follow the link below, I have written everythig on scratch.
 * [CNN from Scratch](https://q-viper.github.io/2020/06/05/convolutional-neural-networks-from-scratch-on-python/)
 * [Your own NN Library](https://github.com/q-viper/ML-from-Basics/tree/master/quark)